Reshaping Neural Representation via Associative, Presynaptic Short-Term Plasticity: Results

-We next examine how the temporal asymmetry of the optimal weights depends on constraints on release probability and on the strength of external inputs (Figure~\ref{fig:optimal-weights-awake-sleep}; see also Supplementary Figures~\ref{fig:optimize-U-supple-constraints}, \ref{fig:optimize-U-supple-amplitudes}).
-Allowing higher release probabilities or stronger inputs consistently enhances the anti-causal bias of both $U(\zeta)$ and $w(\zeta)$, whereas low release probabilities lead to nearly symmetric potentiation and depression profiles.
+The degree of temporal asymmetry depends on constraints on release probability and on the strength of external inputs (Figure~\ref{fig:optimal-weights-awake-sleep}; see also Figs.~\ref{fig:optimize-U-supple-amplitudes} and ~\ref{fig:optimize-U-supple-constraints}).
+Allowing higher release probabilities or stronger inputs consistently enhances the anti-causal bias of both $U(\Delta z)$ and $w(\Delta z)$, whereas low release probabilities lead to nearly symmetric potentiation and depression profiles.

-These findings indicate that the effective learning rule is not fixed, but instead is modulated by global constraints on synaptic reliability and input drive.
-In particular, regimes with low release probability naturally suppress anti-causal biases and recover almost symmetric weight updates.
-In this low-$U$ limit, short-term dynamics of synapses are effectively muted, so that resulting updates closely resemble the case without STP.
-Whrease regimes with high release probability amplify anti-causal associations.
-This constraint-dependent modulation provides a plausible mechanism for state-dependent changes in synaptic learning rules, which we further relate to sleep–wake transitions in the Discussion.
+These findings indicate that the effective learning rule is modulated by global constraints on synaptic reliability and input drive.
+In particular, regimes with low release probability suppress anti-causal biases and recover almost symmetric weight updates.
+In this low-$U$ limit, short-term synaptic dynamics are effectively muted, so that updates closely resemble the case without STP, whereas high release probability amplifies anti-causal associations.
+This constraint-dependent modulation provides a plausible mechanism for state-dependent changes in synaptic learning rules, which we further relate to sleep--wake transitions in the Discussion.